tristartom/hindex/README.md

-hindex: an index library for HBase
+HIndex: Secondary Index for HBase and other NoSQL Systems
 ======

 Introduction